dog-lover-divyani/frozen/README.md

 Open in Browser:

-Open index.html 🌐
+Open index.html and enjoy the interactive Frozen love letter.

-Click Next ⏭️ to move through the story and watch the frosty magic unfold ❄️✨
+Click Next to move through the story.

-⚡ Code Highlights 💫
+⚡ Code Highlights

-script.js — Handles the Next button interactions and floating emojis.
+script.js handles the Next button interactions and floating emoji animations.

-style.css — Styles the page and floating characters ❄️.
+style.css styles the page and the floating characters.

-music.mp3 — Plays automatically for a Frozen mood 🎶.
+music.mp3 plays automatically when the page loads for a magical atmosphere.

-💖 Made with love for my sister — a frosty little surprise full of smiles, magic, and Frozen vibes! ❄️💙☃️
+💖 Made with love for my sister — a little frozen surprise full of smiles!